ez98/DibSpace/Product-Direction.md

 We will communicate respectfully in a professional manner.
 Discussions only.
 No arguing/name calling of any kind.
 Respect the ideas of each team member.

 We will divide work fairly.
 Each member will be responsible for the work they choose to be assigned to (based on their skillset).
-Each member should be assigned to a story on the Kanban board.
+Each member should be assigned to one or more stories on the Kanban board.